jasonsbarr/SimplyJavaScript/README.md

 -   Null and undefined
 -   Bindings: constants and variables
     -   Assignment expressions
+        -   Declaration vs. assignment
         -   _const_
         -   _let_
         -   _var_
-        -   Mutable vs. immutable data
+        -   Evaluation order from the inside out
+        -   Destructuring and spreading
     -   Everything is a(n object) pointer
--   Code blocks and binding scope
+    -   Garbage collection

 #### 2. Elements of programming: operations and functions

--   Expressions
+-   Operations and expressions
 -   Arithmetic operators
 -   Comparison and logical operators
     -   Booleans revisited
-    -   Dynamic types
+    -   Dynamic types and coercion
+    -   Type coercion pitfalls
-    -   Coercion and gotchas
+-   Operators and precedence
 -   Combining expressions
--   Functions: callable values
+-   Functions are callable values
--   Functions as expressions/callables
+-   Function calls as expressions
 -   Built-in functions
 -   Defining your own functions
+    -   Function declarations vs. function expressions
+    -   Arrow functions
-    -   Functions that take params
+    -   Functions that take parameters
+    -   Parameters vs. arguments
-    -   Default params
+    -   Default parameters
     -   Void functions
     -   Functions that return a value
     -   Pure vs. impure functions
+    -   Function signatures, arity, and variadic functions
+    -   Docblocks and function definitions
 -   Function evaluation & the call stack
 -   Functions as values
     -   Anonymous functions
-    -   Passing functions as params
+    -   Functions as parameters and return objects
     -   Functions as object methods
-    -   Functions, objects, and `.bind`
+    -   Functions, objects, and `this`
+        -   Rules for binding `this`
+        -   Arrow functions and `this`
+        -   `call` and `apply`
+        -   `bind`
+    -   Callback functions and asynchronicity

 #### 3. Elements of programming: control flow

 -   Statements
-    -   Compound statements
+    -   Statements vs. expressions
     -   Code blocks
+-   Scope, naming, and environments
--   Scope
+    -   Global scope
     -   Block scope
     -   Function scope
+        -   Nested functions
+        -   IIFEs
     -   Local assignment and operations
+    -   Lexical environments and stack frames
-    -   Environments
+    -   Hoisting
+-   Running time and control structures
--   Conditionals
+-   Conditionals and branching
+    -   `if`, `else if`, `else`
+    -   `switch`
+    -   The conditional (or ternary) operator
+    -   Short-circuit evaluation
+    -   Branching and function returns
+        -   Single point of return
+        -   Early returns and guard clauses
 -   Recursion
+    -   Linear recursion
         -   Dividing the problem
-    -   Base cases
+        -   Base cases and recursive calls
         -   The leap of faith
+        -   Tail call recursion
     -   Tree recursion
-    -   Environments and the call stack
+    -   Stack frames and state
+    -   Recursive patterns
+        -   Every (map)
+        -   Keep (filter)
+        -   Accumulate (reduce)
+    -   Advanced recursion examples
+    -   Pitfalls
 -   Iteration
+    -   `while`
+    -   `for`
+    -   `break` and `continue`
+    -   `for...in`
+    -   `for...of`
+    -   `.forEach()`
+    -   Iteration vs. recursion
+        -   State
+        -   Memory usage
+        -   Performance
 -   Errors and error handling
+    -   `throw`
+    -   `try`/`catch`/`finally`

-#### 4. Building applications: program organization and function design
+#### 4. Building applications: program organization and design

 -   Design and process
 -   Declarative vs. imperative programming
 -   Functions and abstraction
+    -   Extracting repeated code
-    -   When to abstract?
+    -   Decomposition
+    -   Wishful thinking

+**Project**

 ### II.
 Programming with Objects and other built-in data types

-#### 5. Working with value data types
+#### 5. Advanced techniques with Strings and Symbols

+-   Strings
--   Strings and methods
+-   Template literals and tagged templates
--   Numbers, their methods, & the Math object
+-   Symbols

 #### 6. Creating dictionaries with Objects, Maps, and WeakMaps

-#### 7. Object-oriented programming: prototypes and inheritance
+#### 7. Prototypes and inheritance, with and without `class`es

 #### 8. Arrays, Sets, and other iterable collections

+#### 9. Metaprogramming with Symbols, Reflect, and Proxies

-#### 9. Building applications: managing data flow with design patterns
+#### 10. Building applications: managing data flow with object-oriented design patterns

+-   Classical design patterns
+-   Messaging patterns
+-   Modules, old and new
+-   Application-level design patterns
+-   Microservices
+-   Functional and reactive patterns

+**Project**

 ### III.
-Programming with Functions as Objects
+Programming with Functions

-#### 10. Higher order functions, callbacks, and functions as objects
+#### 11. Higher order functions

-#### 11. Scope, environments, and closures
+#### 12. Scope, environments, and closures

+#### 13. Purity of function is to do one thing

-#### 12. Functional programming: abstraction & composition
+#### 14. Functional abstraction and composition

+#### 15. Containers and monads and functors, oh my!

+#### 16. Functional control flow without ifs or loops

-#### 13. Composing objects with functions
+#### 16. Composing objects with functions

-#### 14. Building applications: functional object-oriented programming
+#### 17. Building applications: functional object-oriented programming

+**Project**

 ### IV.
 Programming with more complex data and managing application state

-#### 15. Data structures and abstraction
+#### 18. Data structures and abstraction

--   Strings
--   Advanced template literals
 -   Stacks, queues, and deques
 -   Heaps
 -   Trees
 -   Linked lists

-#### 16. Searching and sorting algorithms
+#### 19. Searching and sorting algorithms

-#### 17. Graphs and graph algorithms
+#### 20. Graphs and graph algorithms

 -   Breadth-first search
 -   Depth-first search
 -   Shortest path algorithms
 -   Minimum spanning tree

-#### 18. Algorithm design and techniques
+#### 21. Algorithm design and techniques

 -   Brute force
 -   Divide and conquer